ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 {{RFC9065}}.

-Servers that support multiple versions of NTP MUST send a response in the same version as the request as the model of backwards compatibility.
+Servers that support multiple versions of NTP MUST send a response in the same version as the request, to support backwards compatibility.
 This does not preclude servers from acting as a client in one version of NTP and a server in another.

-Protocol ossification MUST be addressed to prevent existing NTPv4 deployments which respond incorrectly to clients posing as NTPv5 from causing issues.
-Forward prevention of ossification (for a potential NTPv6 protocol in the future) should also be taken into consideration.
+Protocol ossification MUST be addressed to prevent issues caused by existing NTPv4 deployments which respond incorrectly to clients posing as NTPv5.
+Forward compatibility with a potential future NTPv6 protocol should also be considered.

 ### Dependent Specifications